syhily/yufan.me/README.md

 ## Local Development

-This weblog is still under [development](#todo-checklist).
-Many ideas and thoughts are in my checklists.
 You can fork and clone this project for your own use.
 But do so at your own risk.

 The project uses npm for development.
 Run it locally with these commands: